yogeshmasaistudent/Event_loop-/README.md

 while slow tasks are handled somewhere else.

 ---------------------------------------------------------
-🎬 SLIDE 4 — Browser to the Rescue
+🎬 SLIDE 4 — The Secret Helpers Behind JavaScript: Web APIs
 ---------------------------------------------------------
 JavaScript is not alone.
 It lives inside a browser.